abdelmajidelayachi/MarketPlace-File-Rouge/README.md

 # Marketplace eCommerce Application

-This Marketplace eCommerce application is built with React and Laravel.
+This Marketplace eCommerce application is built with React and Php.
 It is designed for sellers to showcase their products, and for clients to browse and purchase these products.
 The admin panel allows the application to be managed easily.

 ## Features